emilianvrd/Maneuvers/Fantasy maneuvers/Talents.md

 * You create an instantaneous, harmless sensory effect, such as falling leaves, a puff of wind, the sound of a small animal, or the faint odor of skunk.
 The effect  must fit in a 5-foot cube.
 * You instantly light or snuff out a candle, a torch, or a small campfire.
 * You cause shapes, colors, or both to appear on the ground, spelling out words, creating images, or shaping patterns.
 The changes last for 1 hour.
-* You cause the area to become owergrown, making it to difficult terrain.
+* You cause a 2m burst centered at a point within 20m of you to become owergrown, making it to difficult terrain.
 Alternatively, you can cause the ground to become normal terrain if it is already difficult terrain.
 This change lasts for 1 hour.

 If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.